RedhawkSDR/transceiver-api/background/redhawk_api_review.md

 ```

 The `pushPacket` functionality has been mapped onto a _stream_ since the REDHAWK
 2.0 LTS.
-Now, `streamID` is inherint to the _stream_ object that a user creates.
+Now, `streamID` is inherent to the _stream_ object that a user creates.
 `EOS` is sent when `close()` is called on the stream.
 The `write()` method of a
 stream takes the data buffer to be sent and the timestamp to send the data at.

 ### Observations : `pushPacket`

-* The `PrecisionUTCTime` attibute allows the data to be _scheduled_ at a precise
+* The `PrecisionUTCTime` attribute allows the data to be _scheduled_ at a precise
   instant in time.

 * A `PrecisionUTCTime` attribute equal to "0" should indicate that the data is